Options Greeks Explained: Delta, Theta, Vega, Gamma in Plain English

 | Gamma | Rate of Delta change | Low — stay away from expiration |

-What to Actually Watch in Practice
+What Should You Actually Watch in Practice?

 At entry: